Rick's Free Auto Repair Advice

 If you see power but the clutch isn’t engaging, then the problem is either a bad AC clutch coil or an air gap issue.
 Skip to Step 7.

 If you don’t see power, check a wiring diagram and test the AC clutch fuse and relay (Step 3).
-If both test good, check for AC relay control coil ground.
+If both tests are good, check for the AC relay control coil ground.
 If the control coil isn’t getting grounded, it won’t move the contacts and power up the AC clutch.

 If you don’t have power, move on to Step 3.

-Step 3: No power at the AC compressor clutch connector.
-Is static pressure high enough to activate the low pressure switch?
+Step 3: There is no power at the AC compressor clutch connector.
+Is the static pressure high enough to activate the low-pressure switch?

-The low-pressure switch prevents compressor operation when the pressure falls below the spec psi for your AC system.
-Low pressure is an indication that the system has a significant leak and has most likely lost refrigerant oil.
-If you bypass the low pressure switch and force the compressor to run, you can destroy the compressor due to lack of oil.
+The low-pressure switch prevents compressor operation when the refrigerant pressure falls below the specified psi for your AC system.
+Low refrigerant pressure indicates that the system has a significant leak and has most likely lost refrigerant oil.
+If you bypass the low-pressure switch and force the compressor to run, you can destroy the compressor due to a lack of oil.

-The minimum low-pressure cut-off pressure varies with each car maker and is dependent on the type of refrigerant used and the design of the system.
+The minimum low-pressure cut-off pressure varies among car manufacturers and depends on the type of refrigerant used and the system’s design.
 You can check the cutoff pressure for your vehicle by using a shop manual.

 Start your diagnostic with a cold engine.
-Measure the air temperature in the engine compartment and then refer to the static pressure chart in this post to see what the pressure should be at that temperature.
+Measure the air temperature in the engine compartment and then refer to the static pressure chart in this post to determine the pressure at that temperature.

 Here are some typical AC low-pressure switch values